lfernan/santex/README.md

 The first intention it was to used GraphQl but I run out of the time box to deliver this test and since I do no have experience with that I will push that change in the future as part of my personal learning

 You will see that it is a very basic project in libraries.
 I generally use SpringBoot with something else like loombok.
 Also for the search it was in my mind to use Predicates to filter the data, but I decided not to use them.
 The relationship between Team and Players, Coach has been made using the DiscriminatorColumn strategy.
 It could be two different tables, but I decided for this approach with just one table containing the all the people who belong to the team with the differentation of PLAYER and COACH roles.

+For the testing I face the same problem of being out of the time to configure and push all the unit test at least